-The West Kootenays is a vibrant rural area with plenty of opportunities for business, but workforce shortages have become a serious barrier business growth.
+The West Kootenays is a vibrant rural area with plenty of opportunities for business, but workforce shortages have become a serious barrier to business growth.
 An in-depth study done in 2024 showed 1,270 jobs needed to be filled annually due to vacancies and projected growth.

 What does this project mean for the West Kootenays?